Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 Limitations and Notes

 - While the rotating five percent categories of the Chase Freedom will net you point windfalls, it cuts both ways.
-You may find yourself only earning 1.5% back on groceries for 75% of the year for example.
+You may find yourself only earning 1.5% back on groceries with your Freedom Unlimited for nine months of the year for example.

 - The quarterly Chase Freedom bonus caetgories are limited to the first $1500 in spending, but it is possible to have more than one Freedom card, more on that below.

-- The Ink Preferred bonus categories are limited to the first $150,000 in spending per year.
+- The Ink Preferred bonus categories are limited to the first $150,000 in spending per account anniversary year.

 - The Apple/Chase/Samsung/Paypal category is amazingly versatile.
 5% back at any merchant who takes those payment methods.